ssm-lab/icsa-2025-replication-package/README.md

   - `RA-to-framework mapping` - A view on RA by mapping each RA component to its realization status in RL systems.

 ## Color Semantics
-We use the following codes in `Final RA`.
+We use the following color codes in `Final RA`.
 - Green - Implemented as explicit component
 - Yellow - Implemented as implicit component
 - Red - Not implemented